restraint-harness/restraint/docs/restraint.rst

  *  T:   3 [restraint/vmstat                                ] Running
  *  T:   3 [restraint/vmstat                                ] Completed

+It is recommended to specify the location of the restraintd image using the ``--restraint-path`` argument.
+If not provided, it will attempt to execute the installed restraintd server.

-You can pass -v for more verbose output which will show every task reported.
+You can pass ``-v`` for more verbose output which will show every task reported.
-If you pass another -v you will get the output from the tasks written to your screen as well.
+If you pass another ``-v`` you will get the output from the tasks written to your screen as well.

 But all of this information is stored in the job.xml which in this case is